ReturnInfinity/Pure64/readme.md

 ## Building

-The Pure64 second stage ("PURE64.SYS") can be built directly using nasm:

-    nasm pure64.asm -o pure64.sys
+The only requirement for building Pure64 is [NASM](http://www.nasm.us/) (The Netwide Assembler).
+In Linux you can probably download it from the distro's repository.
+If you are using Windows or Mac OS X you can grab pre-compiled binaries [here](http://www.nasm.us/pub/nasm/releasebuilds/2.10.07/) in the `macosx` and `win32` directories, respectively.

+Build scripts are included for *nix and Windows systems.

+Mac OS X/Linux: `./build.sh`

+Windows: `build.bat`

 ## Notes

-Pure64 requires at least nasm v2; the version included in the OS X 10.7 Developer Tools is not recent enough.
+Pure64 requires at least NASM v2.10; the version included in the OS X 10.8 Developer Tools is not recent enough. - *Seriously Apple?
+NASM v0.98 is from 2007!!*